se-edu/se-book/uml/activityDiagrams/basicNotations/parallelPaths/text.md

 <tip-box>

-:package: In this activity diagram (from an online shop website) the actions _User browsers products_ and _System records browsing data_ happen in parallel.
+{{ icon_example }} In this activity diagram (from an online shop website) the actions _User browsers products_ and _System records browsing data_ happen in parallel.
 Both of them need to finish before the _log out_ action can take place.

 <img src="{{baseUrl}}/uml/activityDiagrams/basicNotations/parallelPaths/images/example.png" width="260" />